 A series of garden rambles, discussing plants on show and their relationship to colonial settlement, are being offered at the historic Halfway House in Glenside for Heritage Month in October.

-"October is also National Gardening Week and coincides with the Yates Flower Power promotion," says organisor Claire Bibby.
+"October is also National Gardening Week and coincides with the Yates Flower Power promotion," says organiser Claire Bibby.
 "This campaign is encouraging New Zealanders to bring back flowers for colour, bees and butterflies, and we are right behind this at Glenside."

 The volunteer gardeners have been working hard over the past years to establish heritage plants at Glenside, including flowers and styles of planting that were popular during colonial times – think granny bonnets, wallflowers and cornflowers.